About Us

 MentalCare Connect Co Ltd

-I am delighted to present to you the twenty first annual report of MentalCare Connect Company Limited after the
+I am delighted to present to you the twenty second annual report of MentalCare Connect Company Limited after a

-Thanks to the support of MINDSET.
-"MentalCare Connect" has the opportunity to manage the staff in running a shop under 7-Eleven with the input of social worker support.
-This can facilitate the adjustment of the disabled persons in the work environment during the course of their rehabilitation.
-With accumulating experience such collaborative efforts should become an exemplary model for an integrative approach by a corporation and a social enterprise in the facilitation of the rehabilitation of the people in recovery.
+Thanks to the support of Mindset the Company has embarked on the management of 7-Eleven with the input of a part time social worker to facilitate the adjustment of the disadvantaged persons in the work environment during the course of their rehabilitation.
+This collaborative efforts by a corporation and a social enterprise in the facilitation of the rehabilitation of the ex-mentally ill has brought positive impact to the disadvantaged persons.
+Further expansion of such collaborative efforts is in the pipeline.

-On behalf of the Board, I would like to thank the Home and Youth Affairs Bureau, Social Welfare Department, the Hospital Authority, suppliers, honorary advisors and other stakeholders for their continual support and advice to MentalCare Connect.
+On behalf of the Board I would like to thank the Home and Youth Affairs Bureau, Social Welfare Department, the Hospital Authority, suppliers, honorary advisors and other stakeholders for their continual support and advice to the Company.
 The Board is grateful to Mr. Chung Wai Shing and his staff for their dedication and hard work for the success of the Company.
 I wish to thank members of the Board for their insightful advice and untiring support to the Company.

 Mr. Chung Wai Shing